swo/carnivores/results.md

 | propeller  | 699      |
 | long bar   | 672      |

+The difference between the last two is within the margin of error.
+(For a multinomial distribution, the variance for the counts in a category is similar to the number of counts in that category if the category is rare.
+Thus, the standard deviation for the long bar is around 25.)

 ## Conclusions

 The order of the polyhexes in the Circle of Life mostly matches the order of